Divorced After 12 Years? You Can Claim Half Your Ex’s Social Security Without His Knowledge

 2. Get the ex’s benefit estimate.
 Social Security will share it once you apply, even if he has not filed.
 If his benefit is close to or below twice yours, the spousal route may not help and your own record wins.

-3. Wait to full retirement age if you can.
-Locking in a permanently reduced benefit at 62 when a few more years would mean hundreds more per month for life is the hardest mistake to undo.
+3. Wait until full retirement age if you can.
+Locking in a permanently reduced benefit at 62, when a few more years would mean hundreds more per month for life, is the hardest mistake to undo.

-Every divorce file looks different, and the interaction with pensions, remarriage history, or a deceased ex can shift the answer.
-The point is simply that this benefit exists, it is hers to claim, and ignoring it is the costliest oversight in this scenario.
+Every divorce file looks different, and interactions with pensions, remarriage history, or a deceased ex can shift the answer entirely.
+The core point is simply that this benefit exists, it is hers to claim, and ignoring it is the costliest oversight in this scenario.

 Photo of Gerelyn Terzo